decamp/blob/README.md

 BLOB is a single class.
 BLOB is a flexible container that operates on nested Maps, Lists, Sets, and primitives.
-BLOB is an API for reading/writing/manipulating YAML/JSON files.
+BLOB is an API for manipulating YAML/JSON data.
-BLOB is wizardly.
-BLOB is life.

-Blob is container class for reading/writing/manipulating YAML data.
+Blob is single class: a container for manipulating JSON or YAML data.
-YAML is a lightweight markup language that makes XML users feel bad about themselves.
-However, it produces nested object collections that can be extremely annoying to deal with in java.
-It was not until the PROMETHIAN INVENTION of BLOB that the full POWER OF YAML was given unto statically-typed-language-using part of mankind.

-This library includes SnakeYAML, an open-source YAML library, with BLOB, a custom data container class.
-SnakeYAML provides a means for reading and writing to YAML files, while BLOB provides THE MOST CONVENIENT means for manipulating such data KNOWN TO MAN OR WOMAN!

-YAML is a superset of JSON.
-YOU CAN USE THIS LIBRARY TO READ JSON FILES.
-For writing to JSON, another library would be needed.
+YAML and JSON are great, but produce nested object collections that can be difficult to work with in Java because every of all the type checking and casting required.
+Blob simplifies the process and makes it possible to working with nested data structures with minimal coding.

 ### Build: